Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/indoor-cat-exercise-ideas-for-lazy-cats.md

 Wand toys remain the gold standard for cat exercise because they best simulate prey movement patterns that trigger predatory responses.

 **Proper technique** makes the difference between ignored wands and captivating entertainment.
-Move the toy like prey behavesâscurrying along the ground, darting under furniture edges, freezing then sprinting. **Vary speed patterns** rather than consistent motion.
+Move the toy like prey behaves—scurrying along the ground, darting under furniture edges, freezing then sprinting. **Vary speed patterns** rather than consistent motion.
 Real prey doesn't move predictably, and neither should the toy.

 **Let your cat catch the toy** periodically.
 Constantly jerked-away toys frustrate cats and eventually extinguish interest.
 Successful captures reward persistence and build confidence for continued play.